Desertification and Drought Day

 Desertification and drought are issues of a global dimension in that they affect all regions of the world, and that joint action by the international community is needed to addres them, particularly in Africa.
 The United Nations General Assembly declared 17 June to be "World Day to Combat Desertification and Drought" by its resolution A/RES/49/115 adopted in December 1994.

-UNESCO provides scientific expertise thought its International Hydrological Programme (IHP) and its Man and the Biosphere programme (MAB).
+UNESCO provides scientific expertise thought its Intergovernmental Hydrological Programme (IHP) and its Man and the Biosphere programme (MAB).

 Dryland ecosystems, which cover over one third of the world‘s land area, are extremely vulnerable to overexploitation and inappropriate land use.
 Desertification is the degradation of land in arid, semi-arid and dry sub-humid areas; it is caused primarily by human activities and climatic variations, and affects the world's poorest.
 The decisions we make every day on what to buy, eat, drink, wear and how to travel – all have an impact on land resources.

-The World Day to Combat Desertification is observed every year to promote public awareness.
+Desertification and Drought Day is observed every year to promote public awareness.
 The day is a unique moment to remind everyone that land degradation neutrality (LDN) is achievable.
 The commemoration of the day is led by the Secretariat of the United Nations Convention to Combat Desertification.

 MESSAGE FROM THE DIRECTOR-GENERAL

 "UNESCO has provided support to its Member States to address drought-related challenges and management by enhancing human capacity, policy guidance and existing tools.
 This includes drought monitoring and early warning systems for local populations in Africa, the development of drought atlas and observatories to determine the frequency and exposure to droughts by local populations, as well as the assessment of socio-economic vulnerabilities and the development of drought indicators for policy-making in Latin America and the Caribbean."